Dynamic Hybrid Modeling: Incremental Identification and Model Predictive Control: Case Studies

 \section{Case Studies}

-We present three case studies to demonstrate the effectiveness and versatility of the proposed incremental hybrid modeling approach. \begin{itemize} \item \textbf{Case Study 1: Chemical Reactor} — This example illustrates the overall methodology in a controlled setting, highlighting the step-by-step application of the approach. \item \textbf{Case Study 2: Bioreactor} — This case focuses on a complex system with limited data availability, showcasing the robustness of the approach under realistic constraints. \item \textbf{Case Study 3: Research Plant with MPC} — This real-world application demonstrates how the identified hybrid model can be embedded within a MPC framework for effective process control. \end{itemize} Before presenting the details of these case studies, we first describe the implementation strategies employed across the different scenarios.
+We present three case studies to demonstrate the effectiveness and versatility of the proposed incremental hybrid modeling approach. \begin{itemize} \item \textbf{Case Study 1: Chemical Reactor} — This example illustrates the overall methodology in a controlled setting, highlighting the step-by-step application of the approach. \item \textbf{Case Study 2: Bioreactor} — This case focuses on a complex system with limited data availability, showcasing the robustness of the approach under realistic constraints. \item \textbf{Case Study 3: Research Plant with MPC} — {This real-world case demonstrates how the identified hybrid model can be integrated into an MPC framework for effective process control.} \end{itemize} Before presenting the details of these case studies, we first describe the implementation strategies employed across the different scenarios.